nesirli/hello-genome/README.md

 ## Purpose

-Genome analysis pipelines can burn hours of compute time; a corrupted or mislabeled FASTA file wastes it all. `hello-genome` provides a lightning‑fast pre‑flight check that reports metrics such as sequence count, total length, longest/shortest record, and GC content.
+Genome analysis pipelines can burn hours of compute time; a corrupted or mislabeled FASTA file wastes it all. `hello-genome` provides a lightning‑fast pre‑flight check that reports metrics such as sequence count, total length, longest/shortest record, and N-content.

 ---